Gujarati dal recipe with step by step photos – easy to make, mildly sweet and sour Gujarati dal recipe. No onion no garlic and a vegan dish.

-Dal is a staple at home.
-So I often try various dal recipes.
-This Gujarati dal is one of those dal recipes that I make many times.
-Give us a bowl of hot steaming dal with some steamed rice and we don’t need anything else 🙂
+This dal is one of those lentil recipes that I make many times as we simply love it.
+Give us a bowl of piping hot dal with some steamed rice and we don’t need anything more 🙂

-Like most dal recipes, This Gujarati dal is also easy. the consistency of this dal is thin and has mild sweet & sour taste.
+Like most Indian dal recipes, this Gujarati dal is also easy to make.
+The consistency of this dal is medium-thin with a mild sweet-sour taste.

 How to make Gujarati dal

 1. Take ¾ cup arhar dal (tuvar dal or pigeon pea lentils).
-First pick the arhar dal for stones etc. Then rinse the lentils thoroughly in running water for 4-5 times.
+First pick the arhar dal for stones etc. Then rinse the lentils thoroughly in running water for 4 to 5 times.

 3. Add 2 to 2.5 cups water.

-4. Pressure cook for 7 to 8 minutes on a medium to high flame.
+4. Pressure cook for 7 to 8 minutes on a medium to high heat.

 6. Mash the dal very well with a wired whisk or with a spoon.